Balastrong/wrand/README.md

 ## Roadmap

+This is a high-level roadmap.
+You can find more in the open issues.

 - RandomPicker class
   - [ ] Multiple picks with option for duplicates
+  - [ ] Handle duplicates
 - Standalone methods
   - [x] pick
   - [x] pickMany